takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.03 <br>
+    ・ There was a problem that Ping was temporarily high due to various operations performed by Tools just before the start of Round 1.
+Therefore, Ping acquisition was temporarily stopped from the start of Round 1 loading until the round information acquisition was completed. <br>
+    ・ In extremely rare cases, the sound effects of Tools were not played, so the connection to the file was deleted once it was disconnected from the server. <br>
+    ・ In preparation for possible future changes to the Fall Guys specification, the initial value of the variable "time the timer is displayed on the game" has been changed from -10 seconds to -1,000,000 seconds. <br>
+    ・ In line with the above item, the variable "time the timer is displayed on the game" when overtime occurs in the Sudden Death version was changed from -10 seconds to -1,000,000 seconds. <br>
+    ・ Some program optimizations and type designations were made more accurate. <br>
+    ・ Fixed a soft lock issue that occurred when the game load overlapped at the time of leaving the show, and the button to force quit was not displayed. <br>
+    ・ Fixed a problem in which the measurement of the cool time between the last retrieval of the stage database and the next available download was not performed correctly. <br>

   ○ 4.99.02 <br>
     ・ Timing of content information acquisition has been changed from when content is loaded to just before the start of round 1. <br>